Hipiweed/outfit7-test/README.md

-#### Database configuration
+# Database Configuration

-First you will need a MySQL server running.
+First, ensure that you have a running MySQL server.

-Use MySQL Workbench.
-Connect to database as administrator.
-Right-click on empty space (bottom-left) below the listing of schemas.
-Choose `Create schema`.
+To set up the database, use MySQL Workbench and connect to the database as an administrator.
+Right-click on an empty space (located at the bottom-left) below the listing of schemas and select `Create schema`.

 - Schema name: outfit7
 - Character set: utf8mb4

-Create user `outfit7`
-Choose `Users and Privileges`, add new user (username + password) On user set in `Schema priviledges` tab: add entry, set select all (priviledges), Apply.
+Next, create a user named `outfit7`.
+To do this, select `Users and Privileges` and add a new user by providing a username and password.
+In the `Schema privileges` tab for the user, add an entry, select all privileges, and click `Apply`.

-## Creation of database on server
+## Creation of Database on Server

+Execute the following commands:

 ```
 sudo mysql
-CREATE USER 'newuser'@'localhost' IDENTIFIED BY '********';
+CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
-create database digozd
+CREATE DATABASE digozd;
 GRANT ALL PRIVILEGES ON outfit7.* TO 'outfit7'@'localhost';
 FLUSH PRIVILEGES;
 ```

-## Enviroment variables
+## Environment Variables

-You will need to create a .env in apps/be root
+Create a .env file in the apps/be root directory.
+Here's an example:
-example:

 ```
-   // Databease config
+   // Database config
-   DB_HOST=>> Database host <<
+   DB_HOST=<< Database host >>
-   DB_DATABASE=>> Database name <<
+   DB_DATABASE=<< Database name >>
-   DB_USER=>> user name <<
-   DB_PASS=>> user password <<
+   DB_USER=<< username >>
+   DB_PASS=<< password >>
 ```

 ## Development

-Project has turbo so you will need to run in main file so were you have your turbo.json
+This project uses turbo.
+Run the following commands in the main file where your turbo.json is located:

+First, install the package:

-`npm install` fist install package
+`npm install`

+Then, start the development server:

-`npm run dev` this will start both fe: http://localhost:5173/ and be: http://localhost:3000/
+`npm run dev`

+This will start both the front-end (fe) at http://localhost:5173/ and the back-end (be) at http://localhost:3000/.

-You can see swager docs on http://localhost:3000/api
+Swagger documentation can be accessed at http://localhost:3000/api.

 ## Production

-Project has turbo so you will need to run in main file so were you have your turbo.json
+In the main file where your turbo.json is located, run the following commands:

+First, install the package:

-`npm install` fist install package
+`npm install`

+Then, build both the front-end and back-end distributions:

-`npm run build` will build both fe and be dist
+`npm run build`

+Finally, run the production version:

-`npm run start:prod` this will run prodcution version
+`npm run start:prod`